Alex-Fischman/Engine3D/0README0.md

 # Object3DHolder
 Holds an ArrayList of Object3D's.
 Provides FloatBuffer returning methods that can be called by a Renderer3D.
 These methods allow the Renderer3D to access vertex and color data from all the Object3D's contained in the ArrayList.
 >Special needs: Object3D
+# Sidenote
+When adding these files to your project, remember to change "com.example" to whatever your project is.